BerriAI/litellm/docs/my-website/docs/proxy/user_keys.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Use with Langchain, OpenAI SDK, LlamaIndex, Curl
+# Use with Langchain, OpenAI SDK, LlamaIndex, Instructor, Curl

 :::info